Winnie09/GPTCelltype_Paper/README.md

 ### Overview

+This repository contains the code to reproduce the results in the manuscript "Assessing GPT-4 for cell type annotation in single-cell RNA-seq analysis".
+The preprint can be found [here](https://www.biorxiv.org/content/10.1101/2023.04.16.537094v1).

 **analysis**: code to generate figures in the paper

 **anno**: code to generate and compile cell type annotation results